cznewt/architect-api/README.rst

 of the system, he is possibly a collective manifestation, or at the very least a virtual representation of the entire Machine mainframe.

-In our own reality the Architect is service modeling and management program.
+In our own reality the Architect is service modeling, management and visualization platform.
 It's used by humans to create virtual representations of software services and allow control thier entire life cycles.

 Core Components